skornehl/docker-workshop/slides190-compose.md

 ## Exercise
 - Start the application and sign in
 - Is your account stored after restart?
-- Mount a volume into the db container
+- Mount a local folder as volume into the db container<br/>
-  Use a local folder
 The folder to be mounted is `/var/lib/mysql`
 - Start the application and sign in
-- After restart the data should not get lost
+- After a restart the data should not get lost

 ## Exercise (Answer)
 ```yaml